 Sign up for our newsletter to hear first about program announcements and application deadlines.

-This facilitated, online course is designed for six writers of creative nonfiction and memoir who have begun to publish in journals and want to go beyond the basics of the genre.
-Part workshop and part style-incubator, in these sessions we will discuss ways to approach form, voice, and challenging material via the art of the particular.
-This course includes one-on-one meetings with the instructor and short lessons in freshening your approach and testing the limits of the genre.
+This is a facilitated, online course for about eight writers of creative nonfiction and memoir who have begun to publish in journals and want to go beyond the basics of the genre.
+The Nonfiction Course focuses on works-in-progress and offers group discussions / critiques, writing time, and individual one-on-one meetings with the instructor.
 Application is open to writers 19 years of age and older from Canada and abroad.

 Application